 Interior doors can update and accent your décor.
 You can change an existing door if you invest some time and muscle.
 Installing a pre-hung door is easier and faster than starting from scratch, most of the more labor intensive work is already done.
 Just take the trim off the existing opening and remove the jambs.
 Once the jambs are out, fit the new door in with shims and a few finishing nails to complete the job.

-Remove the existing door.
-Start by loosening the trim with a stiff putty knife, then use a pry bar and a block of wood to remove the trim without damaging the wall.
+• Start by loosening the trim with a stiff putty knife, and then use a pry bar and block of wood to remove the trim without damaging the wall.

-Slide the prehung door unit into the rough opening.
+• Slide the pre-hung door into the rough opening.
 Put the door in the opening and slide it until the jamb is flush with the wall.

-Nail the trim to the jamb and studs.
-Drive #6 finishing nails through the trim and into the studs behind the wall, spacing the nails about 16 inches apart.
+• Drive #6 finishing nails through the trim and into the studs behind the wall, spacing the nails about 16 inches apart.

 • Trim any exposed shims by scoring them with a knife and then breaking along the line.